zeroluck/docs/sources/admin-guide/saml/index.md

 # SAML

-There are basically three types of Service Providers there:
+There are basically three types of Service Providers:

-* `In-house SP` ( in-house website which will serve as Service Provider aka.
+* `In-house SP`: ( in-house website which will serve as a Service Provider a.k.a.
 SP ).
-* `Non-Federated SP`.
-That means, they are *not* included in any federation like InCommon or NJEdge.
+* `Non-Federated SP`: That means the SP is *not* associated with a federation like InCommon or NJEdge.
-* `Federated SP`.
-Those which are federated with some federation. i.e. Educause is such SP which is federated with InCommon federation.
+* `Federated SP`: Those which are associated with a federation.
+For example, Educause is such SP which is included in the InCommon federation.

-All kind of SP can be configured for SSO from Gluu Server.
+All kinds of SP's can be configured for SSO from Gluu Server.

 * _For `In-house SP`_ :
-       * First, orgnization need to install and configure Shibboleth SP.
-The base installation of Shibboleth SP can be done by [this](http://www.gluu.org/docs/articles/apache-saml/) way.
+       * First, the target application needs to have installed and configured the Shibboleth SP software.
+Instructions for completing a base installation of the Shibboleth SP can be found [here](http://www.gluu.org/docs/articles/apache-saml/).
-       * Then login to your Gluu IDP and use _Metadata Type: Generate_ .
+       * Then login to your Gluu IDP, navigate to the `SAML Trust Relationships` page, create a new Trust Relationship and use _Metadata Type: Generate_ .
 Gluu Server will generate important configuration files which you can place inside of your SP to mostly automate the Trust Relationship with your Gluu Server.
-Documentation available [here](http://www.gluu.org/docs/admin-guide/saml/outbound-saml/#saml-trust-relationship) [ check out: "Generate" Metadata Type ]
+Documentation is available [here](http://www.gluu.org/docs/admin-guide/saml/outbound-saml/#saml-trust-relationship) [ check out: "Generate" Metadata Type ]

-* _For `Non-Federated SP`_ : SP will provide you metadata and other requirements (i.e: attributes, SSO link etc.) .
-Such as Desire2Learn.
-You need to use "File" or "URI" metadata method (to provide SP metdata link / upload ) to create trust relationship from Gluu IDP server.
+* _For `Non-Federated SP`_ : SP will provide you their metadata and other requirements (i.e: attributes, SSO link etc.) In the SAML Trust Relationship GUI, you need to use _Metadata Type: "File" or "URI"_ (to provide SP metdata link / upload ).

-* _For `Federated SP`_ : It's pretty straight forward.
-Create a new trust relationship; Select "Federation", search for your SP's metadata with Gluu Server's in-built feature.
-Check out: _Federation_ type [here](http://www.gluu.org/docs/admin-guide/saml/outbound-saml/#saml-trust-relationship)
+* _For `Federated SP`_ : Once you have established trust with a Federation, this method is the most straight forward.
+Navigate to the Trust Relationship GUI, create a new trust relationship; Select _Metadata Type: "Federation"_, and then search for the correct SP metadata.
+Check out more instructions  [here](http://www.gluu.org/docs/admin-guide/saml/outbound-saml/#saml-trust-relationship)

-Whatever you have just read are just the into, detailed informations are available in below links.
+What you have just read is just the into, more detailed informations can be found in below links.

 ## Contents